Elyod3/Matt-s-Profile/README.md

 The varies results I completed for my personality and learning style are from the list as follows:

-* Myers-Briggs - result, E.N.F.J.
+* Myers-Briggs - result; E.N.F.J.
-This stands for Extraversion - Intuition - Feeling - Judging
+This stands for; Extraversion - Intuition - Feeling - Judging

+* Learning style test - result;